 While alcohol withdrawal can start within the first few hours after the last drink, delirium tremens may not start for an additional few days, and appear suddenly, making alcohol withdrawal safest when monitored around the clock by a medical professional.

 Medical detox means that medical professionals are on hand to ensure the individual’s personal safety by monitoring vital signs and emotional states.
 The initial goal of detox is to achieve a safe and comfortable level of physical stability so the psychological manifestations of withdrawal can be addressed.
-Someone addicted to alcohol, opioids, or benzodiazepines should always undergo medical detox to safely remove these substances from the body with the fewest number of adverse consequences.
+Someone addicted to alcohol, opioids, or benzodiazepines should always undergo medical detox to safely manage withdrawal with the fewest number of adverse consequences.
 Many times, these substances will need to be weaned out of the body slowly under the direction of a medical professional.

 Different drugs have different withdrawal timelines and symptoms, and treatment should be tailored to the specific drug and its side effects.
 Mental health and medical issues can complicate withdrawal as can poly-drug abuse, and these issues should be considered during substance abuse treatment.